(1)

 written emergency adjudicative order is provided by personal delivery on the

-same day that the order issues, the board shall make reasonable immediate
+same day that the order issues, the board will make reasonable immediate

 efforts to contact by telephone the persons who are required to comply with the